We’ve Started Checking Things Off Our To-Do List

 Instead of using a checklist to manage particular tasks, you can use a reference field to directly connect related items.
-To create ‘subtasks’ in a collection, all you need to do is create a reference field that references to… itself!
-You just choose the collection you’re already in in the reference field settings.
+To create ‘subtasks’ in a collection, all you need to do is create a reference field that references… itself!
+You just choose the collection you’re in already within the reference field settings.

 Doing this will create two reference fields — the original field, and a ‘mirror’ field.
 You could rename those fields to be ‘Main Task’ and ‘Subtask’, such that when you add an item as a ‘Subtask’ of another item, it will be shown as the ‘Main Task’.

 This is super helpful if you need to track all of your tasks for a project within one collection.

 If you only want to see how the project is progressing on a larger scale, you can apply a filter that shows only items that don’t have any ‘main tasks’ referenced, therefore showing only ‘Main tasks’ or tasks at the top of the hierarchy.

 If you need to focus on the day-to-day tasks, just filter for tasks that contain a ‘main task’.
 (Essentially the opposite of the previous filter, now showing only ‘subtasks’).

 This type of hierarchical organizing works for as many levels as you need: you can add subtasks to subtasks for a third hierarchical level if you want, although here I’d argue in favour of checklists again 😉

 Don’t feel like you have to stick to working on tasks within one collection though.
 If you have a few large projects on the go, you could create a ‘Master’ collection with each of your projects listed as an item in that collection.